ABEVIntegrations/lfdataview/docs/_deployment/SELF_HOSTING_GUIDE.md

 1. Visit `https://yourdomain.com`
 2. Click "Login with Laserfiche"
 3. Authenticate
-4. Verify you can view/edit tables
+4. Verify you can view tables

 ## Maintenance